 Gritting is a cheap, quick, and effective method of preventing ice and snow from forming.
 Grit contains rock salt which allows it to melt existing snow and ice.

-You should check the weather a day in advance so that you can grit high risk areas for accident before the next working day to reduce the chance of trips and falls.
-The most appropriate time to grit is in the evening before the frosts sets or first thing in the morning before all employees arrive.
+You should always check the weather a day in advance so you can grit high risk areas before the next working day.
+Gritting the evening before the frosts sets or early in the morning before staff arrive massively reduces the chances of trips and falls.

 Forklift Winter Attachments